DGollings/lokomotive-kubernetes-metallb/README.md

 echoserver   LoadBalancer   10.3.220.254   147.75.84.66   80:32490/TCP   8s
 ```

-should result (after a few seconds) in:
+take the value under EXTERNAL-IP and sending an HTTP request should result (once the pods have started) in:
 `curl 147.75.84.66`
 ```
 CLIENT VALUES: